 Jogyakarta with Temples

 The province of Central Java, around the city of Jogyakarta, is the most famous part of Java and is, in fact, its cultural centre.
-This is in part because of the presence there of a variety of religious influences-Buddhist, Hindu, and other indigenous beliefs, which resulted in the construction of the impressive temples of Borobudur, Prambanan and the Dieng temple complex.
+This is in part because of the presence there of a variety of religious influences-Buddhist, Hindu, and other beliefs, which resulted in the construction of the impressive temples of Borobudur, Prambanan and the Dieng temple complex.

 Borobudur, which dwarfs the neighboring temples of Candi Pawon and Mendut, remains one of the main cultural attractions in Indonesia.
 From afar Borobudur looks like a huge but ordinary stone construction.
 But from nearby we can see that it consists of hundreds of wonderfully detailed statues and sculptures, representing Buddhist teachings mixed with images of Javanese life of a thousand years ago.

 Perhaps the finest temple complex in Indonesia, Prambanan is a ten-century old Hindu temple.
 This temple is dedicated to the Hindu God Shiva, locally called Candi Loro Jonggrang, which means ‘slender virgin.’
 From an architectural point of view this beautifully sculptured spire, fifty meters high, indeed resembles a ‘slender virgin.’
 Like the Buddhist stupa Borobudur, Prambanan was abandoned when the Buddhist and Hindu Javanese inhabitants moved to East Java.